tarek-eltalawi/fatawa_ai/README.md

 - [ ] make the project more readable and modular
 - [ ] use pydantic AI with langgraph
 - [ ] convert scrapping and ingesting to be a langgraph graph
+- [ ] add a node to revise the model's answer based on the sources, or call the model multiple times and get the best answer
+- [ ] add login/sign up and user's questions and answers history
+- [ ] create summary title and create conversation history
+- [ ] add ability to create new chat
+- [ ] store chat history in the database
+- [ ] add scratchpad in the response section
+- [ ] need to add integration testing and canary scenarios after each release
+- [ ] check graph rags if better than vector db
+- [ ] i want to preprocess the questions first, maybe build the correct question if it a follow up question, then decide whether its an islamic question or normal, if islamic then pass it to the retrieval node, if not then pass it to the normal question answering node.
+- [ ] reduce the hallucinations as much as possible specially in arabic

 #### Tools:
 - [x] Translation tool